Best of

 226 Greenwood Ave.

-Owned and operated by head chef Maha Barsoom and her two children, chef Monika Wahba and barista Mark, the restaurant is an extension of the family's home and their Egytpian culture.
-At the top of our list, the Pharaoh’s Po’ Boy is a crispy shrimp sandwich drizzled with tehina; the honey date grilled cheese is the perfect combination of sweet and savoury; and Maha’s Mind Blowing Chicken Sandwich is like a shawarma wrap explosion.
+Owned and operated by head chef-owner Maha Barsoom and her two children, chef Monika Wahba and barista Mark, the restaurant is an extension of the family's home and their Egyptian culture.
+At the top of our list, the Pharaoh’s Po’ Boy is a crispy shrimp sandwich drizzled with tehina and tomeya; the date grilled cheese is the perfect combination of sweet and savoury; and Maha’s Mind Blowing Chicken is like a shawarma wrap explosion.

 mahasbrunch.com